benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 [^13]: 44 U.S.C.
 3543(a).

-[^14]: Id.
+[^14]: ID.
 3543(a)(5).

 [^15]: 44 U.S.C.A.
 3543(a).

 [^16]: Federal Information Processing Standards Publication 199, Standards for Security Categorization of Federal Information Systems 1, 2 (Feb.
-2004), available at <http://csrc.nist.gov/publications/fips/fips199/FIPS-PUB-199-final.pdf>.
+2004), available at <http://csrc.nist.gov/publications/fips/fips199/FIPS-PUB-199-final.PDF>.
 FAR 11.102 and 11.201 include references to the FIPS PUB standards.

 [^17]: Daniel M. White, The Federal Information Security Management Act of 2002: A Potemkin Village, 79 Fordham L. Rev. 369, 380–81 (2010)

-[^18]: Id., citing Arthur Conklin, Why FISMA Falls Short: The Need for Security Metrics, 41 Wireless Internet S. Provider Proc.
+[^18]: Id., citing Arthur Conklin, Why FISMA Falls Short: The Need for Security Metrics, 41 Wireless internet S. Provider Proc.
 1, 1–8 (2008); see also Agencies in Peril (internal citations omitted).

 [^19]: 44 U.S.C.A.
 3544(b)(8).